WilliamHLe/energy-dashboard/tools/README.md

 ### Parsing the data

 #### Development environment
+>Python 64-bit is required to be able to run this tool
 1. Setup a virtual environment: `python3 -m venv env`
 2. Activate the virtual environment: `source env/bin/activate`
 3. Install requirements: `pip install -r requirements.txt`